 Biographies of Alluvial farmers:

-Matthew McDermott is currently the Food Production Manager at Cloud Mountain Farm Center where he manages five acres of organic vegetables and six acres of tree and vine fruit, alongside staff and a dynamic internship program.
-Prior to Cloud Mountain, he spent 3+ years working with new farmers as the farm and program manager for Seattle Tilth Farm Works in Auburn, WA.
+After three years as Food Production Manager at Cloud Mountain Farm Center (CMFC) managing organic vegetable, tree and vine fruit production, alongside staff, an internship, and small farm incubator program, Matthew McDermott has transitioned to a Farm Support role at CMFC, in order to dedicate more time to Alluvial Farms.
+Prior to Cloud Mountain, Matthew worked as the farm and program manager for Seattle Tilth Farm Works in Auburn, WA.
 Matthew holds a M.S. in Community and Agriculture from Michigan State University, and is a graduate of U.C.
 Santa Cruz's apprenticeship in Ecological Horticulture & Sustainable Food Systems.
 He's had the fortune of working with a colorful spectrum of farmers and farm systems over the years, worked with beekeepers in Haiti for two years, and spent a season hiking the Pacific Crest Trail.

 Katie Pencke currently works as a Resource Specialist with the Whatcom Conservation District where she provides farm planning services to rural livestock owners.
-Previously she spent a year as a Resource Specialist with King Conservation District and seven years with Seattle Tilth as program manager for educational farm and garden projects in the greater Seattle area.
-Katie’s formal education includes a BA in Ecology from the University of Arizona in Tucson.
-Informal education includes a year riding a bicycle from Seattle to Budapest, a Permaculture Design Certificate and co-owning a hand built bicycle business for five years.
+Previously she worked as a Resource Specialist with King Conservation District and as a project manager for Seattle Tilth, where she managed learning gardens and farms around King County.
+Katie holds a BA in Ecology from the University of Arizona in Tucson, spent a year bike touring from Seattle to Budapest, holds a Permaculture Design Certificate and co-owned a hand built bicycle business for five years.

-Although not a fan of herding pigs, Mr. Trout the dog is our loyal farm companion.
+Mr. Trout was not a fan of the pig enterprise for a long time, but during some recent pig wrangling has shown great skill and willingness to help out Trout the dog is our loyal farm companion.
 In Trout we trust.

-Ramone Pencke is an aspiring farmer with Alluvial Farms, and also attends second grade at Nooksack Elementary School.
-He plays soccer, practices capoiera, and is training to be a wrestler.
-He loves learning about all kinds of animals, science and natural history, as well as playing outside and with his friends.
+Ramone Pencke just graduated from the third grade at Nooksack Elementary School.
+He loves bike riding, practices capoiera, and loves playing on baseball and soccer teams.
+He loves books about Greek mythology, graphic novels, learning about all kinds of animals, science and natural history, as well as playing outside and with his friends.